intel-lab-lkp/linux/Documentation/hid/hiddev.rst

 HID events to two separate interfaces:
-* the input subsystem, which converts HID events into normal input device interfaces (such as keyboard, mouse and joystick) and a normalised event interface - see Documentation/input/input.rst
+* the input subsystem, which converts HID events into normal input device interfaces (such as keyboard, mouse and joystick) and a normalized event interface - see Documentation/input/input.rst
 * the hiddev interface, which provides fairly raw HID events

-The data flow for a HID event produced by a device is something like the following::
+The data flow for an HID event produced by a device is something like the following::

  usb.c ---> hid-core.c  ----> hid-input.c ----> [keyboard/mouse/joystick/event]